huaweicloud/terraform-provider-huaweicloud/docs/resources/dcs_instance.md

     in [DCS Instance Specifications](https://support.huaweicloud.com/intl/en-us/productdesc-dcs/dcs-pd-200713003.html)
   + Log in to the DCS console, click *Buy DCS Instance*, and find the corresponding instance specification.

-* `availability_zones` - (Required, List, ForceNew) The code of the AZ where the cache node resides.
+* `availability_zones` - (Optional, List, ForceNew) The code of the AZ where the cache node resides.
   Master/Standby, Proxy Cluster, and Redis Cluster DCS instances support cross-AZ deployment.
   You can specify an AZ for the standby node.
 When specifying AZs for nodes, use commas (,) to separate AZs.
   Changing this creates a new instance.